 Core-i5 or Ryzen 5 processor, 16GB RAM, 256GB SSD storage, with an LED full HD screen.

 Core i5 or Ryzen 5 processor, 32GB RAM, and 512GB or 1TB SSD or NVMe storage, and an LED or OLED full HD or 2560 by 1440 resolution screen.

 Core i7 or Ryzen 7 processor, 32GB or 64GB RAM, 1TB or more NVMe or M.2 storage, and an LED or OLED Full HD or higher resolution screen.

 Core i5 or Ryzen 5 processor, 16GB or 32GB RAM, and 512GB or 1TB NVMe or M.2 storage, an Nvidia 20xx or 30xx, or an AMD RX series graphics card, and an LED or OLED full HD or 2560 by 1440 resolution screen.

 Photo and Video Editing

-Core i7, Core i9 or Ryzen 7 or 9 processor, 16GB or 32GB RAM, and 1TB or more NVMe or M.2 storage, USB-C or USB-C Thunderbolt port, an Nvidia 20xx, 30xx or Quadro, or an AMD RX or Pro series graphics card, and an OLED 4K resolution screen.
+Core i7, Core i9 or Ryzen 7 or 9 processor, 16GB, 32GB or 64GB RAM, and 1TB or more NVMe or M.2 storage, USB-C or USB-C Thunderbolt port, an Nvidia 20xx, 30xx or Quadro, or an AMD RX or Pro series graphics card, and an OLED 4K resolution screen.